 Homemade Pizza may seem like a daunting thing to bake but with this almost instant pizza crust recipe, it’s way easier than you can imagine.

 The best part about making pizza at home with kids is the free reign you can give them when it comes to toppings.
-We generally make vegetarian pizzas at home so everyone can enjoy them, The Husband being the key pizza-lover around.
+We generally make vegetarian pizzas at home so everyone can enjoy them, The Husband being the key pizza-lover around, who is also vegetarian.

 Pizza is TH’s absolute favourite food of all times.
 That and Palak Paneer.
 In fact I am planning to combine the two soon and try a Palak Paneer Pizza soon.